 Something changed a few years later, almost like someone had switched on a mother switch.
 I needed and wanted a baby.
 At this point I was still taking a lot of medication and couldn’t begin to imagine stopping the drugs but at the same point I so badly wanted a baby.
 I went to see a specialist in A.S at the hospital, at last it felt like I was talking to someone who could advise and help me.
 He told me in so many words to go for it, medication could be managed and we could look at other options of pain relief like acupuncture.

 Approximately 18 months later I was expecting baby Lane.
 I managed throughout my pregnancy reasonably well, on bad days I was advised on certain medications I could take but preferred not to.
 I had acupuncture weekly and I would always recommend that.
 They decided that I should not got to far over my due date, due to any complications and baby was also looking big.
 He did arrive late, only a week via a emergency cesarean but was a chunky 10lb 4oz.

 Fast forward 2 years after his arrival, I decided enough was enough and I needed to lose weight.
 I lost 4 stone and discovered a love for running and exercise.
-All my medication was dropped and the pain more manageable than it had been for years.
+It is difficult at times to juggle motherhood, work and the gym so I invested in some gym equipment and what was once a wood shed now holds varies exercise equipment.
+From working out, dieting and losing weight my medication was dropped and the pain more manageable than it had been for years.
 When my son was 6 years of age, baby number two came along and again I had very few pains throughout my pregnancy.

 Any questions or advise please ask and I will help or point you in the correct direction, it is honestly not a life sentence just a little blip along the way.